-There were no other significant changes in the state of affairs of the consolidated entity during the financial period.
+There were no significant changes in the state of affairs of the consolidated entity during the financial year.

-Matters subsequent to the end of the financial period
+Matters subsequent to the end of the financial year

-No matter or circumstance has arisen since 30 June 2011 that has significantly affected, or may significantly affect the consolidated entity's operations, the results of those operations, or the consolidated entity's state of affairs in future financial years.
+No matter or circumstance has arisen since 30 June 2012 that has significantly affected, or may significantly affect the consolidated entity's operations, the results of those operations, or the consolidated entity's state of affairs in future financial years.